 Your Trade Confirmation Notices and Monthly Statements

 For questions about your trade confirmations and monthly statements, contact the Investment Advisor listed on your statements and notices.
-For any concerns regarding the service provided by an Investment Advisor, please contact the FIN-XO (wholly owned subsidiary of Industrial Alliance Securities Inc. (IAS)) head office, which will refer you to a branch manager.
+For any concerns regarding the service provided by an Investment Advisor, please contact the FIN-XO (wholly owned subsidiary of iA Private Wealth Inc. (iAPW)) head office, which will refer you to a branch manager.
 The telephone number of the head office is 514-499-1066 or 1-800-361-7465.